MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

 ==================================================

 In the context of the EJP-RD project, an overlap analysis between a list of genes targeted by vitamins A&D and pathways related to CAKUT disease was performed (Ozisik *et al.*, 2021 [1]_).
 For the vitamin A analysis, data was retrieved from several sources: the `Comparative Toxicogenomics Databse (CTD) <https://ctdbase.org/>`_ [2]_ and the study of Balmer and Blomhoff [3]_ for the target genes, and WikiPathways (WP) [4]_, Reactome [5]_ and Gene Ontology (GO) [6]_:sup:`,` [7]_ for the disease-associated genes.

 Here, our goal is to extract data **directly from databases**, **automatize such analysis**, and implement alternative approaches to uncover the relationships between environmental factors and Rare Diseases.
+Data are extracted automatically from CTD [2]_ for target genes and WP [4]_ for Rare Disease pathways.
-We propose different approaches, from simple overlaps using a list of factors, to advances methods based on Active Subnetwork/Module identification or Randow Walk with Restart diffusion. %A% here too need to define or replace factor.
+We propose different approaches, from simple overlaps using a list of factors, to advances methods based on Active Subnetwork/Module identification or Random Walk with Restart diffusion. %A% here too need to define or replace factor.

-Moreover, the tool is open to **external sources** provided by yourself.%A% here to say that other sources than CTD and WP can be used, right ?
+Moreover, the tool is open to **external sources** provided by yourself (g.e. target genes list instead of environmental factor, Reactome pathways etc ...)

 Methods
 =========